CJ0206/yagpdb-cc/Mod Menu/README.md

 ## Customising the code

 If you wish to cutomise any of the code here you **must** ensure you update all of the documentation, for example, I have updated the ban and mute emoji which was chaned in several places in both documents.
-If you update an emoji it's frobably best to ude the find (`ctrl`+`F`) function and replace every instance of that emoji in both documents, please note the sub menus are only in the [reactions](https://github.com/CJ0206/yagpdb-cc/blob/main/Mod%20Menu/reactions.lua) document.
+If you update an emoji it's probably best to use the find (`ctrl`+`F`) function and replace every instance of that emoji in both documents, please note the sub menus are only in the [reactions](https://github.com/CJ0206/yagpdb-cc/blob/main/Mod%20Menu/reactions.lua) document.

+If you wish to change the time limits people are muted/banned for then I suggest searching the [reactions](https://github.com/CJ0206/yagpdb-cc/blob/main/Mod%20Menu/reactions.lua) document for the corresponding emoji updating the text.

 ## Attribution